London Borough of Newham

 The London Borough of Newham (/ˈnjuːəm/) is a London borough created in 1965 by the London Government Act 1963.
 It covers an area previously administered by the Essex county boroughs of West Ham and East Ham, authorities that were both abolished by the same act.
 The name Newham reflects its creation and combines the compass points of the old borough names.
-It is 5 mi east of the City of London and north of the River Thames (the Woolwich Ferry and Woolwich foot tunnel providing the only crossings to the south within the borough).
+It is 5 mi east of the City of London and north of the River Thames (the Woolwich Ferry, Woolwich foot tunnel and Silvertown tunnel provide crossings to the south).
 Newham is bounded by the River Lea to its west and the North Circular Road to its east.

 Situated in the Inner London part of East London, Newham has a population of 387,576, which is the third highest of the London boroughs.
 It is the 25th most populous district in England.
 The local authority is Newham London Borough Council.

 Newham was one of the six host boroughs for the 2012 Summer Olympics, for which most of the Olympic Park, including the London Stadium, was developed.
 It is also the site of the London City Airport.
-Major districts include East Ham, West Ham, Stratford, Plaistow, Forest Gate, Beckton and Canning Town.
+Major districts include East Ham, West Ham, Stratford, Plaistow, Forest Gate, Manor Park, Beckton and Canning Town.

 History

 The borough was formed on 1 April 1965 under the London Government Act 1963, as a borough of the newly formed Greater London.
 It broadly covered the areas of the county borough of East Ham and the county borough of West Ham that were abolished by the same act.
 These in turn were successors to the ancient civil and ecclesiastical parishes of East Ham and West Ham.
 Green Street and Boundary Road mark the former boundary between the two.

 North Woolwich also became part of the borough (previously part of the Metropolitan Borough of Woolwich, the majority of which lay south of the River Thames), as did a small area around Gallions Reach west of the River Roding which had previously been part of the Municipal Borough of Barking.
 East Ham, West Ham and Barking had all historically been part of the county of Essex, whilst Woolwich had been part of Kent prior to becoming part of the County of London in 1889.
 Newham was devised for the borough as an entirely new name.